 A well-respected nutrition expert, Angela Berrill is also a nutrition educator, accomplished speaker and presenter.
 Angela is passionate about educating the public on the importance of diet and is regularly called on to share her expertise and opinions by the media.

-Anna specialises in the Modified Atkins Diet (MAD) approach for the management of epileptic seizures, weight management, the FODMAP diet for Irritable Bowel Syndrome (IBS) and provides nutrition support to older adults and aged-care facilities.
+Anna specialises in the Modified Atkins Diet (MAD) and Ketogenic approach for the management of epileptic seizures, weight management, the FODMAP diet for Irritable Bowel Syndrome (IBS) and provides nutrition support to older adults and aged-care facilities, as well as ACC clients within the community.

 Sarah specialises in weight management and behaviour change, and works within the ACC sector providing education for people with a spinal cord injury, traumatic brain injury and a number of other conditions.